 Here are the top four qualities I look for in prospective students.
 I require all four in every one of my students before I take them on, as well as other qualities.
 Your mileage may vary with other professors: everyone invents their own metrics for measuring students.

 You do not need to possess all these qualities right this minute, but you do need to exhibit them by the time you start looking for advisors early in the Fall semester.
 It is never beneficial to procrastinate on talking to potential advisors, but it is equally important to have something to say when you do talk to us.

 It is equally important to look at the kind of human support you are likely to receive while you are in the PhD programme.
-The reason is that earning a PhD is an inherently difficult task which can often trigger forms of anxiety and depression, among other challenges.
+The reason is that earning a PhD is an inherently difficult task, which can trigger forms of anxiety and depression, among other challenges.
 When challenges happen (and they will -- everyone meets their match in graduate school), you want to be at a university which treats you well as a human being.
 You want a broad range of high-quality student support services, such as health and wellbeing, clubs and groups, sports and recreation, and so forth, as well as decent equity policies and the like.
 You want to be in a city where you can access a broad range of affordable restaurants and entertainment, intellectual opportunities outside the Department and University, things to do, places to visit, and so forth.
 Toronto is a great place for human beings.
-I feel better supported here as a human being than I ever have done in my entire life, and I have lived in several cities in four countries and worked for money in three of them.
+I feel better supported here as a human being than I ever have done in my entire life, and I have lived in several cities in four countries and worked for money in three of those countries.